KediraSmurf/Vroom-the-cracker/README.md

 # Vroom-the-cracker
 Looks like Vroom's idea of cracking software is not only about illegally accessing programs, but also about cracking computers along with it.
 It's a shame that some people prioritize their own convenience over the safety and well-being of others.

+Here is a compilation of users who used the cracked AridekVM crying at Vroom's teats because they got their computers bought at IKEA broken.

 <img src="https://github.com/KediraSmurf/Vroom-the-cracker/blob/main/meme/pc%20bricked%201.png"/>